Arts & Sciences Communication Studies

-The University of Nebraska–Lincoln offers a nationally recognized debate and forensics program of participation in campus and intercollegiate debate, public speaking, and interpretation events.
+The University of Nebraska–Lincoln offers a nationally recognized speech and debate program of participation in campus and intercollegiate debate, public speaking, and interpretation events.
 The program gives students the opportunity to compete at the local, state, regional, and national level.
 No previous debate or speech experience is required.
 All students who are in good standing may take part in intercollegiate debate and forensics.

 Graduate Work.
 Graduate programs leading to the master of arts and doctor of philosophy degrees are offered in the department.
 A detailed description of these programs appears in the Graduate Studies Bulletin.

 Specific Major Requirements

-All prospective majors must consult and register with a departmental chief adviser.
-Majors are expected to meet regularly with their adviser.
+All prospective majors must consult and register with a departmental advisor.
+Majors are expected to meet regularly with their advisor.
 An approved program of study must be filed at the time students declare the major or within the first 12 hours of course work in the major.
 In order to graduate with a communication studies major, students must have an approved program of study.
 The minimum number of hours for a major in communication studies is 36.
 The 36-hour requirement must include the following:

 Program Assessment.
 In order to assist the department in evaluating the effectiveness of its programs, majors will be required to complete an assessment of the major.
 This assessment will be implemented in the communication studies capstone course: COMM 495.

 Results of participation in this assessment activity will in no way affect a student’s GPA, but could prevent or delay graduation if the assessment is not completed as required.

 A communication studies major must have either an approved Plan A minor or two approved Plan B minors.
 An approved individualized program of studies of 24 hours can also be used to meet the minor requirement.
-A departmental adviser must approve the minor.
+A departmental advisor must approve the minor.